-If the sealed motor compressor fails or the outdoor coil becomes defective, or any functional part of your packaged unit fails because of manufacturing defect, within five (5) years from the date the limited warranty period begins, Warrantor will furnish without charge the required replacement compressor, coil, or functional part.
-Any other costs, such as local transportation, related service labor, diagnosis calls, refrigerant and related items are not included.
+If any part of your Air Conditioner fails because of a manufacturing defect within five years from the date of the original purchase, Warrantor will furnish without charge the required replacement part.
+Any local transportation, related service labor, diagnosis calls, refrigerant and related items are not included.